-We sat down with Sarah to congratulate her on her promotion to Pharma Resourcing Lead, and discuss working with clients as their business strategies shift to reflect recent NHS restructures.
+We sat down with Sarah to congratulate her on her promotion to Pharma Outsourcing Lead, and discuss working with clients as their business strategies shift to reflect recent NHS restructures.

 Hi Sarah, great news on the promotion!
 What role have you moved on from at Star OUTiCO, and what will you be doing now?